-The Marble Mountains are 8 kilometers South of Da Nang city.
+The Marble Mountains are eight kilometers south of Da Nang city.
 From the city center, you cross Han River Bridge, follow Ngo Quyen street, Le Van Hien street, and finally turn onto Huyen Tran Cong Chua street.

 Opening hours: 7:00 AM – 5:30 PM daily

 - Mount Water: 40,000 VND/ adult

 - Hell Cave: 40,000 VND/ adult

 - Elevator Fee (optional): 15,000 VND/ person/ time

 - Guide Fee (optional): 50,000 VND/ group